Hong-Chih Kuo: Fubon Guardians

 On February 17, 2017, Kuo signed a minor league contract with the San Diego Padres.
-He requested and was granted release by San Dieho on March 29.
+He requested and was granted release by San Diego on March 29.

 On July 11, 2017, Kuo signed with Fubon Guardians of the Chinese Professional Baseball League.
 He made 20 relief appearances for Fubon down the stretch, struggling to an 0-4 record and 6.27 ERA with 27 strikeouts and 4 saves across 18 2/3 innings pitched.

 Kuo made 37 appearances for the team in 2018, logging a 4-2 record and 3.71 ERA with 44 strikeouts over 34 innings of work.
 Kuo announced his retirement from professional baseball on October 22, 2018, after the Guardians lost to the Uni-President 7-Eleven Lions in the playoffs.